swamikevala/structors/README.md

 # structors
 Java library for creating and manipulating structors.
 A structor is a generalization of a vector, parameterizing structural evolution by a given amount.
-The parameters encode a rooted tree with weighted nodes.
+These parameters encode a rooted tree with weighted nodes.